 Your immune system uses a system of protein-based “checkpoints” to make sure it’s not attacking healthy cells.
 Certain proteins must be activated or deactivated to launch an immune system attack.

 Cancer cells sometimes take advantage of these checkpoints to avoid being destroyed.
 Immunotherapy drugs that inhibit checkpoints make this much more difficult.

-Monoclonal antibodies are laboratory-made proteins that bind to specific parts of cancer cells.
-They can be used to carry medication, toxins, or radioactive substances straight to cancer cells.
+Monoclonal antibodies are proteins made in a lab.
+They bind to specific parts of cancer cells.
+Monoclonal antibodies can carry medication, toxins, or radioactive substances straight to cancer cells.

 Lung cancer vaccines